Straight Note in Real Estate: Definition & vs Installment

 • Fixed interest rate – The interest rate usually remains constant.

 This type of financing is different from traditional amortizing loans, where each payment covers both interest and a portion of the principal.
 Instead, a straight note allows borrowers to manage cash flow effectively while planning for a large final payment.
+It also differs from negative amortization, where the loan balance may increase if the borrower’s payment does not cover all accrued interest.

 Straight loan definition and its role in real estate

-Deed of trust vs. straight term mortgage
+Deed of trust vs. note in a straight loan

 In real estate transactions, two key documents define the loan terms and the lender’s security interest: